 Course Description This course will focus on the analysis and interpretation of microbiological data using R language and other command line tools with a series of examples that range in complexity.
-Students will analyze various types of microbiological data, including RNAseq, 16SrRNA gene sequencing, direct and indirect microbial growth measurements, and microbial bioproducts, among others.
+Students will analyze various types of microbiological data, including Ranse, 16SrRNA gene sequencing, direct and indirect microbial growth measurements, and microbial bioproducts, among others.
 Finally, students will use good practices for data reproducibility.

-Course Pre-Requisites: This course requires MCB 3020 or MCB 3023 as a prerequisite.
+Course Pre-Requisites: N/A

 Textbook: There is no required text for the course.
 Online readings will be provided for each learning topic.
 A reading list is provided at the end of this document.